statikbe/laravel-nova-chained-translation-manager/README.md

 ```

 ### Ignoring Groups
-You may also ignore certain groups of translations to be shown on nova interface.
-Create an array with keys you want to ignore.
+You may also ignore certain groups of translations to be shown in the Nova UI.
+Create an array with keys that you want to ignore:

 E.g.
 ```php